 What else can you do to protect yourself?

 Be prepared by educating yourself and your employees — know what to expect.
-We at Global Learning Systems offer a wide variety of related offerings, ranging from 2 minute security shorts to full-fledged training courses on the topics covered here including:
+We offer a wide variety of related offerings, ranging from 2 minute security shorts to full-fledged training courses on the topics covered here including:

 - Security Short: Ransomware